AlexanderJDupree/blog-site/posts/2019-05-05_Writing-A-Unix-Shell-In-Haskell-1.md

 ---
-title: "Writing A Unix Shell in Haskell - 1"
+title: 'Writing A Unix Shell in Haskell - 1'
 categories:
   - Blog
   - Guide
   - Tutorial
   - Projects
+image: /assets/images/twitter_header_photo_2.png
 tags:
   - haskell
   - unix
   - linux
   - functional
 ---

 In my [previous post](https://alexanderjdupree.github.io/blog/guide/tutorial/projects/Writing-A-Unix-Shell-In-Haskell-0/) I gave some background and talked about project goals.
 It's not required, but I'd check it out if you haven't.

 ### Getting Started

 Before we can start writing code, we will need to setup the project structure and name our shell.
 Being the creative genius that I am (I'm not) I decided to name my unix shell **Ash** for **A**lex-**SH**ell.
-To build the project itself, i'm going to use [stack](https://docs.haskellstack.org/en/stable/README/). *Stack* is a cross-platform utility for building Haskell projects that is very user-friendly.
+To build the project itself, i'm going to use [stack](https://docs.haskellstack.org/en/stable/README/). _Stack_ is a cross-platform utility for building Haskell projects that is very user-friendly.
 Stack takes care of a lot build tasks, like downloading dependencies, behind the scenes.
 To get stack, run:

 ```bash
 curl -sSL https://get.haskellstack.org/ | sh